 Pressing [ON/OFF] (Power) enters the REC mode so you can record images.
-Pressing [F] (PLAY) while in the REC mode enters the PLAY mode, which you can use to view snapshots and movies (pages 29, 67).
+Pressing [D] (PLAY) while in the REC mode enters the PLAY mode, which you can use to view snapshots and movies (pages 29, 67).

-- Pressing [ ] (REC) while in the PLAY mode returns to the REC mode. - Take care to ensure that nothing is restricting or coming into contact with the lens as it extends.
-Holding the lens with your hand so it cannot extend creates the risk of malfunction. - About 10 seconds after you press [] (PLAY) to enter the PLAY mode, the lens will retract into the camera. - The Sleep function or Auto Power Off (pages 108, 108) will turn off power automatically if you do not perform any operation for a preset amount of time.
+- Pressing [] (REC) or the shutter button while in the PLAY mode returns to the REC mode. - Take care to ensure that nothing is restricting or coming into contact with the lens as it extends.
+Holding the lens with your hand so it cannot extend creates the risk of malfunction. - About 10 seconds after you press [ ] (PLAY) to enter the PLAY mode, the lens will retract into the camera. - The Sleep function or Auto Power Off (pages 104, 104) will turn off power automatically if you do not perform any operation for a preset amount of time.